 “Stories make the town come alive, and people want to hear stories,” he said.

 A modern-day visitor’s first glimpse with a Bodie resident may start with a volunteer dressed in period apparel.

 Cub Wolfe and Cindy Shultz attended Bodie Days years ago and became hooked on the town’s ambiance and the foundation’s aim to restore it.

-It was easy to spot Wolfe and Shutlz driving a horse-drawn freight wagon on a sunny day.
+It was easy to spot Wolfe and Shutlz driving a horse-drawn freight wagon.

 “We try to add to the ambiance,” Wolfe said before they headed off to another part of town.